nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 1. Walk to the tile closest to the river and six tiles west of Leah's door.
 Place the Chest northeast by one tile.<br />![Cindersap Forest Chest](images/year-1-spring-3-cindersap-forest-chest.png)
 2. Fish so that your bobber lands on the row of tiles shared by the underwater stones tile.
 This tile is Fishing Zone 5.
 Casting beyond this tile has no benefit.<br />![Cindersap Forest Bobber](images/year-1-spring-3-cindersap-forest-bobber.png)
 3. Fish until 1:50 am.
-4. Fill your inventory with the following:
+4. Deposit your entire inventory into the Chest.
+Withdraw the following:
    - Fiberglass Rod
    - All [Ore](https://stardewvalleywiki.com/Ore)
    - All Coal